-(Watch out: In some calculus books the letters $\phi$ and $\theta$ are switched.)
+(Watch out: In some calculus books the letters φ and θ are switched.)
 The calculation, which is a little tricky, is organized as follows.
-The chain of variables is $(x, y, z) \to (s, \phi, z) \to (r, \theta, \phi)$ .
+The chain of variables is $(x, y, z) \rightarrow (s, \phi, z) \rightarrow (r, \theta, \phi)$.
 By the two-dimensional Laplace calculation, we have both